venturesoft/EmporiumsNewClothes/README.md

 #### Generate your Apple Pay Certificates
 Apple Pay requires a merchant identifier and two certificates - a *session* certificate and a *rewrap* certificate.
 The merchant identifier uniquely identifies you as an Apple Pay merchant.
 The *rewrap* certificate is used to encrypt your Apple Pay payments, and the *session* certificate is used to authenticate your website.

 Create your Apple Pay merchant identifier at https://developer.apple.com, and register your web domain against it.
-Convert your session certificate and key to `PEM` format, name it `merchant.pem`, then place it in a directory named `applepay` within a local directory for this project e.g. `/Users/darcy/private/EmporiumsNewClothes/applepay`.
+Convert your session certificate and key to `PEM` format, name it `merchant.pem`, then place it in a directory named `applepay` within a local directory for this project to read e.g. `/Users/darcy/private/EmporiumsNewClothes/applepay`.

-> NOTE
+> NOTE:
-> Session certificates must be imported to the `login` keychain so that the private key is accessible (they can then be exported in P12 format).
-Final conversion to PEM format can be achieved using OpenSSL
+> When using a Mac, Session certificates must be imported to the `login` keychain so that the private key is accessible (they can then be exported in P12 format).
+Final conversion to PEM format can be achieved using OpenSSL e.g.

     openssl pkcs12 -in merchant.p12 -out merchant.pem -nodes -clcerts